Pope asked to consider letting some married men act as priests

 Most of the population is Catholic, but due to the remoteness of their villages do not have a local priest.

-Although the question is currently limited to the possibility of allowing married men to become priests, Vatican observers say it could be a first step towards a wider discussion on celibacy.
+Although the question is currently limited to the possibility of allowing married men to become priests, Vatican observers say it could be a first step toward a wider discussion on celibacy.

-Note: This article has been updated to reflect that Bishop Krautler spoke directly to CNN.